-The November 1, 2019 deadline to take action has now passed.
-All K–12 owned Brand Accounts that were not granted an extension by their school’s G Suite admin have now been deleted.
+The November 1, 2019 deadline to take action has passed.
+All K–12 owned Brand Accounts that were not granted an extension by their school’s Google Workspace administrator have been deleted.

 Update (June 23, 2020): In light of COVID-19, the planned deletion of some Brand Accounts will not occur on July 15th, as previously scheduled.
 Availability has been extended to help schools and educators share content.
 This extension allows the continued use of Brand Accounts enabled by administrators for users over the age of 18 while we work on a long-term solution.

 Brand Accounts allow users to use certain Google services with a separate identity (e.g., a brand identity) that is not publicly linked to their regular Google Account identity.
-Brand Accounts are not currently supported for G Suite for Education primary/secondary (K-12) school domains.
-On July 10, 2019, Google took the following actions on accounts not already granted an extension by their school’s G Suite admin:
+Brand Accounts are not currently supported for G Suite for Education edition primary/secondary (K-12) school domains.
+On July 10, 2019, Google took the following actions on accounts not already granted an extension by their school’s administrator:

-- Google suspended Brand Accounts whose primary owner is a G Suite for Education primary/secondary (K-12) school user.
+- Google suspended Brand Accounts whose primary owner is an Education edition primary/secondary (K-12) school user.

-- Google removed G Suite for Education primary/secondary (K-12) school users as members from any Brand Accounts they belonged to.
+- Google removed Education edition primary/secondary (K-12) school users as members from any Brand Accounts they belonged to.